BeatriceVaienti/dsml_project/README.md

 ## Partnership
 We have collaborated with the Paul Scherrer Institute's tandem group to pilot our proof of concept and explore how this app could foster cultural exchanges among university students and researchers who face challenges in finding suitable language partners.
 In our YouTube video presentation, we demonstrate the quality and effectiveness of our implementation.

+Here is the link to our video presentation: https://www.youtube.com/watch?v=pqXWuDWVZto

+And the link to our Streamlit app: https://chiara095-5usgsmpl84ggggzcefpejd.streamlit.app/

 ## Future work
 By partnering with established educational platforms or content creators, we aim to legally and ethically integrate their materials into our app.
 This collaboration would enable us to tailor learning content based on a "reading journal" of recorded conversations with partners, enhancing the educational experience.